Gaurick/LARP_System/README.txt

 ** To Do **
-have ir range, need to create bread board layouts and explanations for the three options. make this look less like crap. put in a damage buzzer. put in attackWait for each attack and give each a unique buzz. put counter back in for global timing. make debuff lights flash with hp lights. get slow to slow, not lockout. switch fast and accurate attacks with deception and persuasion.
+have ir range, need to create bread board layouts and explanations for the three options. put in attackWait for each attack and give each a unique buzz. adjust how effects show up on the lights. (ideal would be flash debuff 1 sec, health 1 sec, other debuff 1 sec, new debuff displays as soon as you get it).

-put in damageWait timer to limit damage/debuff received? set setup to check eeprom for values and set them to defaults if they're weird or completly wrong (factory value was 255 so anything over 9?) update to IRLib2, since the original is depreciated.
+set setup to check eeprom for values and set them to defaults if they're weird or completly wrong (factory value was 255 so anything over 9?) update to IRLib2, since the original is depreciated. write IR code for IRLib2 to prevent remote controller hax.

 add in magic stuff (steal/mod from casting jacket thing elsewhere in my git account.) put in 2 separate buzzers.  first in the main body to buzz on receiving an attack.  second on the attacky thing to buzz when an attack is launched and when the attackWait is finished.